zacx-z/ChipLisp/README.md

 ## Run

 ChipLisp's API is similar to Lua's.
-To run lisp code, create a `State` and selectively load library.
+To run lisp code, create a `State` and selectively load libraries.

 ```c#
 var state = new State();